dotCMS/core/HOTFIX_TRACKING.md

 74. https://github.com/dotCMS/core/issues/21929 : PullRelatedField is not pulling the content in any order #21929
 75. https://github.com/dotCMS/core/issues/22140 : Contentlet loosing in the page after layout change #22140
 76. https://github.com/dotCMS/core/issues/22323 : Relationships will get cleared if you Save a contentlet before they are loaded #22323
+77. https://github.com/dotCMS/core/issues/22840 : Add relationship is broken in many to one relationship #22840